rrusk/DancePracticeMusicPlayer/README.md

 ## Overview

 **DancePracticeMusicPlayer** is a [Kivy](https://kivy.org) application written in Python that creates a music player with features useful for dance practices that use a predetermined sequence of dance types.
-It automatically generates a playlist with a spoken announcement of each dance type before those dance selections are played.
+It automatically generates a playlist and can play a spoken announcement, a silence cue, or nothing before each dance block, as specified by the practice type.
 The dance selections are chosen randomly from the available selections for each dance type so that each practice has a different playlist.
 The application also supports `customizable practice types` via a separate configuration file, allowing for flexible and tailored practice sessions.

 The application is designed to play music files (MP3, WAV, OGG, M4A, FLAC, WAV) from a selected directory.
 It has a user interface with buttons to play, pause, stop, and restart the music.
 The application also allows users to select a music directory, adjust the volume, and choose a practice length (e.g., 60 minutes, 90 minutes, etc.).